AnjaliB208/Amazon-Clone/README.md

 # Amazon-Clone
-It is clone of Amazon.com made with HTML and CSS
+It is clone of Amazon.com built using HTML and CSS